amikos-tech/chroma-cookbook/docs/core/clients.md

     )
     ```

-    HTTP client takes two optional parameters:
+    **Parameters**:

     1. `host` - The host of the remote server.
 If not specified, the default is `localhost`.
     2. `port` - The port of the remote server.
 If not specified, the default is `8000`.
     3. `ssl` - If `True`, the client will use HTTPS.
 If not specified, the default is `False`.
     4. `headers` - (optional): The headers to be sent to the server.
-The setting can be used to pass additional headers to
+The setting can be used to pass additional headers to the
-          the
         server.
 An example of this can be auth headers.
     5. `settings` - Chroma settings object.
     6. `tenant` - the tenant to use.
 Default is `default_tenant`.
     7. `database` - the database to use.
 Default is `default_database`.

        !!! tip "Positional Parameters"

            Chroma `PersistentClient` parameters are positional, unless keyword arguments are used.

 === "JavaScript"